Volunteering With Us: A Quick Guide

 Excursions

 On Fridays, no fieldwork takes place as Arab staff and researchers attend prayers at the mosque.
-Non-Arab volunteers are welcome to use this day to relax at the field station or join field leaders on optional day trips to nearby cultural sites, coastal areas, or explore the surrounding landscapes.
-All volunteers are also given the opportunity to visit the legendary Empty Quarter (Rub’ al Khali), where they can climb vast sand dunes, camp under the stars, and search for geodes and ancient arrowheads - an unforgettable experience and a true highlight of any visit to Oman.
+Non-Arab volunteers are welcome to use this day to relax at the field station or join field leaders on optional day trips to nearby cultural sites, coastal areas, or to explore the surrounding landscapes.
+All volunteers are also given the opportunity to visit the legendary Empty Quarter Desert (Rub’ al Khali), the largest sand desert on earth, where they can climb vast sand dunes, camp under the stars, and search for geodes and ancient arrowheads - an unforgettable experience and a true highlight of any visit to Oman.

 Health and safety

 The mountain environment is remote and adventurous but measures are in place to ensure volunteers are well-supported and risks are minimised.
 All volunteers receive health and safety information ahead of their visit, as well as a comprehensive safety briefing on arrival, covering topics such as heat exposure, hydration, wildlife awareness, and emergency procedures.
-The camp is equipped with first aid supplies, radio communication, and clear protocols for responding to injuries or incidents.
-Volunteers must have valid travel insurance and should be in good physical health, as activities may include hiking in rugged terrain.
+The camp is equipped with first aid supplies, satellite communication, and clear protocols for responding to injuries or incidents.
+Volunteers must have valid travel insurance and should be in good physical health.

 Vaccinations